 Fledglings: 25 May-4 Jul

-Until 2000 there were fewer than 30 fall reports from the Panhandle in the period 21 Aug-4 Oct; however, in recent years reports have increased, possibly due to the generally increasing numbers of Field Sparrows in the state (see Summer).
-Many, if not most, reports in the west are of gray-faced birds; one was banded and photographed at Chadron SP, Dawes Co 18 Sep 2014, two were in Dundy Co 22 Sep 2012, and one was at North Platte SL, Lincoln Co 28 Sep 2012.
+Until 2000 there were fewer than 30 fall reports from the Panhandle; however, in recent years reports have increased, possibly due to the generally increasing numbers of Field Sparrows in the state (see Summer).
+Many, if not most, reports in the west are of grayer-faced birds; one was banded and photographed at Chadron SP, Dawes Co 18 Sep 2014, two were in Dundy Co 22 Sep 2012, and one was at North Platte SL, Lincoln Co 28 Sep 2012.

 Winter: Field Sparrows winter north to the southern border of Nebraska in small numbers, most often as single birds or very small groups with American Tree Sparrows.
-Details of identification should accompany such reports as wintering Field Sparrows can be confused with immature White-crowned Sparrows or American Tree Sparrows.
+Details of identification, preferably photographs, should accompany such reports as wintering Field Sparrows can be confused with immature White-crowned Sparrows or American Tree Sparrows.

 Many winter reports are in Dec and are likely a function of lingering fall migrants and increased detection due to CBCs.
-Reports away from the south-central and southeast include two on the Scottsbluff CBC 14 Dec 1974, one in southeast Garden Co 18 Dec 1982 (Rosche 1994), and singles on the Lake McConaughy CBC 29 Dec 2007 and 27 Dec 2014.
-Northerly were two on the Norfolk CBC 21 Dec 1985.
+Dec reports away from the south-central and southeast include two at Sutherland Reservoir, Lincoln Co 2 Dec 2022, two on the Scottsbluff CBC 14 Dec 1974, 15 Dec 2018 Hitchcock Co, 17 Dec 2011 Madison Co, one in southeast Garden Co 18 Dec 1982 (Rosche 1994), two on the Norfolk CBC 21 Dec 1985, and singles on the Lake McConaughy CBC 27 Dec 2014 and 29 Dec 2007.

 BBS: Breeding Bird Survey